skedastik/motion-tools/README.md

 ### ps-add-animation-frame

 Create a new layer matching the duration of the active layer, automatically advancing the playhead.
 The new layer is created after the active layer.

+### ps-next-frame + ps-prev-frame

+Go to the next/previous frame from the selected frame.